Oscar Nominees: #16 of 20

 There is so much to appreciate after watching Carol Reed's adaptation of Graham Greene's story, that I wish I enjoyed actually watching it nearly as much.
 Its brilliant cinematography, compelling symbolism, and keen subversion of narrative conventions are provocative fuel for conversation and analysis — but the latter also results in a purposely dull, unengaging protagonist.
 Because Martin is intentionally ineffectual, The Third Man can be trying to get through at times during its first half.
 It perks up considerably after that, but still suffers from a central character that it's hard to feel for, even when he gets caught in a doozy of a moral dilemma.

-The Third Man is full of great bits of dialog, amazing visual compositions, and more zither music than you ever wanted hear in your life.
-Its Hitchcockian plot never reaches the levels of paranoia and suspense to which it seems to aspire, but it does acheive a uniquely pessimistic grace at the very end, which seems just about perfect, the more I think about it.
+The Third Man is full of great bits of dialog, amazing visual compositions, and more zither music than you ever wanted to hear in your life.
+Its Hitchcockian plot never reaches the levels of paranoia and suspense to which it seems to aspire, but it does achieve a uniquely pessimistic grace at the very end, which seems just about perfect, the more I think about it.